 Colophon

 Before WordPress, I experimented with Cargo.
 I also circled around other options like Astro, static site builders like Jekyll, but each leaned more toward setup and deployments that would have taken time away from designing.
-Squarespace or Wix was a hard no… and after years of dismissing WordPress as unstable, I gave it a chance.
+And after years of dismissing WordPress as unstable, I gave it a chance.
 Thus far, it’s been simple and iterative with an adaptable CMS, almost limitless.

 Technologies & Techniques

 The current site runs on a stable release of WordPress with the out-of-the-box yearly community theme.
-Plugins use is sparingly, and only for one-off tasks (for example, creating a child theme) before being deactivated.
-My aim is long-term stability without a mess of outdated add-ons.
+Plugins use is sparingly, and only for one-off tasks (e.g., creating a child theme) before being deactivated.
+My aim is long-term stability without a mess of outdated/unsupported add-ons.

 Design Process

-The design is content focused.
-My approach was most of everyone intuitively knows how a computer works, so the metaphor was familiar enough.
+The design is content focused, CSS forward.
+My approach was ~ most of everyone is familiar with navigating around computers.

 At the core is curiosity: my strongest trait and a focal point I wanted to emphasize in the user experience as randomized windows onload.
 I drove the nostalgia home with some quirky early 2000s elements from my childhood.